 Click on the big red banner that says "Add Observations" and begin sharing and uploading your photos!

 The iNaturalist Boulder County Wildlife Project is not a site for reporting issues with wildlife.
-Please report sick or injured wildlife to Animal Control in the City of Boulder (303-441-3333) or Boulder County (303-441-4444).
+Please report sick or injured wildlife to Animal Protection in the City of Boulder (303-441-3333) or Boulder County (303-441-4444).

 When observing wildlife, always:

 - Follow all rules and regulations posted at each property.